spacemonkeydelivers/riscv_security_contest_project/doc/application.md

 we believe that the schedule was a little bit too tight, for us - as we've spent a significant amount of time debugging our SOC.

-As our primary (and only :() HW mitigation techique we've implemeted HW memory tagging (heavily inspired by ARM's MTE).
+As our primary (and only) HW mitigation techique **we've implemeted HW memory tagging** (heavily inspired by ARM's MTE).
 Our implemention can protect dynamic memory allocations.
 We do not have support for stack protection.

 We've elaborated different techniques to mitigate the security issues: